jonmikeli/azureiotdevicesimulator5-pnp/docs/Help.md

 ##### Messages
 The approach at modules level is exactly the same that the approach at the device level.

-##### Twins
-Modules may send updated **Reported Properties (Twins)** at some point during or after many operations/commands.

-> [!NOTE]
->
-> Example: after a OnOff Direct Method request, a given module sends its status to the cloud solution (Microsoft Azure IoT Hub) using the Twin Reported Properties.

 #### C2M
 ##### Direct Methods